Originate/exosphere/documentation/background/data.md

 * Instead of tables you store data in services.
   Each service can be a table or even just a row within a table
-* Services can (and should) store references (ids) of objects in other services.
+* Services can (and should) store references (ids) of related objects in other services.
 * You have no JOIN (like in most scalable systems), but can still do subqueries
-  (which are equally expressive as JOINs, and often easier to understand).
+  (which are actually equally expressive as JOINs, and often easier to understand).
 * Instead of SQL use [GraphQL](https://facebook.github.io/react/blog/2015/05/01/graphql-introduction.html)
   to query your service fleet on a high level.